 Whole grains are a rich source of manganese.
 Wheat germ is one of the best food sources of manganese among whole grains.
 A quarter cup serving of wheat grain provides 6 mg of manganese.
 Other whole grains such as pure bran cereals contain 2.5 to 2.7 mg in a quarter cup serving while bran flakes with raisins provide 1.2 mg of manganese in a ¾ cup serving.

-Other good sources of manganese include oatmeal, whole wheat pasta and brown rice which contain about 1 mg in a half cup serving.
+Other good foods with manganese include oatmeal, whole wheat pasta and brown rice which contain about 1 mg in a half cup serving.

 Legumes are also great foods rich in manganese.
 Some varieties of legumes include soy, chickpeas, lupins, pigeon peas, white beans, tofu and moth beans.
-Hazelnuts are the richest sources of manganese among legumes with a quarter cup serving providing 3.8 mg of this mineral.
+Hazelnuts are the foods rich in manganese among legumes with a quarter cup serving providing 3.8 mg of this mineral.

 Pine nuts are also good sources with a similar serving providing 3 mg.
 Soy such as tempeh, tofu and soybeans contain 1 mg of manganese in a ¾ cup serving.
 Chickpeas, kidney beans and navy beans are also good sources.